4 Skills for Publication-Ready Research

 “Help me create a Claude Code skill.
 I want a skill called [name] that does [what].
 I’ve been doing this manually — here’s what the process looks like: [describe steps].
 Create the SKILL.md file in .claude/skills/[name]/ with frontmatter and instructions.”

-7.1 The problem MEMORY.md solves
+7.1 The problem auto-memory solves

 Claude has no memory between sessions.
 Every time you start a new conversation, it begins from scratch.
 If you corrected Claude yesterday — told it to use theme_bw() instead of theme_meridian(), or to never modify raw data files — it has already forgotten.
 Without intervention, you’ll make the same correction again tomorrow, and the day after that.